DumbChester021/pygame-scene-manager/docs/README.md

 - Basic scenes included (Main Menu and Settings), with the ability to expand for custom scenes.

 ## Getting Started

-Certainly!
-If you have a `requirements.txt` file that specifies the dependencies, you can update the README to reflect that.
-Here's the modified section:

-Replace the existing installation section in the README with the following:

 ```markdown
 ### Installation